shaharloantz/Patent-Claims-Analysis/README.md

 3. Access the Interface: Open a web browser and navigate to http://localhost:5000 to interact with the tool.

+Note: This project is developed and tested with Python version 3.12.3.

 ## Project Structure
 project/